tanmatt/QuoteOfTheDay/README.md

 - Wed Jul 24 07:00:04 2024 | I hated every minute of training, but I said, 'Don't quit.
 Suffer now and live the rest of your life as a champion.' - Muhammad Ali
 - Thu Jul 25 07:00:07 2024 | Without knowing what I am and why I am here, life is impossible. - Leo Tolstoy
 - Fri Jul 26 07:00:06 2024 | Whenever the people are well-informed, they can be trusted with their own government. - Thomas Jefferson
+- Sat Jul 27 07:00:04 2024 | I suppose leadership at one time meant muscles but today it means getting along with people. - Mahatma Gandhi